RebekkaHaley/cracking-the-coding-interview/README.md

 This repo contains my attempts at solving such exercises, or understanding concepts through practice.

-This can viewed in the `main.ipynb` file, or in the source code at `/ctci`.
+The source code can be viewed at `/ctci`, whereas the corresponding notebooks can be viewed at `/notebooks`.

 ## Miscellaneous Exercises
 This repo also contains my various coding practices I used to challenge my knowledge and skills.
 Usually these exercises have been taken from various software engineering and mathematics textbooks during my studies.